aeon-toolkit/aeon/docs/contributing.md

 ^^^

-`aeon` projects and mentoring oppertunities.
+`aeon` projects and mentoring opportunities.

 +++